SaadKazmi/Parrallel-Computing-Case-Study/README.md

 ## Input Specifications

-For this assignment, square matrices of dimension 4096 X 4096 will be used.
-The program should accept an input file path and generate output in a specified file, ensuring separate reporting of IO times.
+For this case study, square matrices of dimension 4096 X 4096 will be used.
+The program should accept an input file path and generate output in a specified file.

 ## Recommendations